Symptoms of chickenpox

 - your baby is less than four weeks old

-Chickenpox in these instances can cause serious complications, if left untreated.
+Chickenpox in these cases can cause serious complications, if left untreated.
 It is essential to seek medical advice so that you can receive any necessary treatment.

 Preventing the spread of chickenpox